bairuboinaramadevi/DeepFence/GuideToRunOnCloudRun.md

-# 🚀 Running Your Application on Google Cloud Run
+# 🚀 Running DeepFence on Google Cloud Run

 Google Cloud Run is a managed serverless platform that lets you deploy containerized applications.
 This guide walks you through deploying your app to Cloud Run.